 I really wanted an original painting to bring home depicting some of the things I’ve seen here, driving through the villages on my way to volunteer and was thrilled to find the artist himself who sold me this oil on canvas for my guest room at home.

-Restaurants in Pokhara
+Where to eat in Pokhara

 Along with the plethora of trekking shops there are more places to eat and drink at than you could possibly visit in a week.